What it is

 How it works

 CBT is based on the idea that a patient’s personal experience of a situation determines their emotional, behavioral, and physiological reactions.
 Clinicians help patients learn to identify involuntary, self-deprecating thoughts.
 The thoughts are a reaction to patients’ inherent and inaccurate assessments of their situations.
-These biased views of reality lead to the negative emotions and mood that characterize patients’ psychiatric disorders.
+After that, these biased views of reality lead to the negative emotions and mood that characterize patients’ psychiatric disorders.
 Patients learn a variety of techniques to combat these automatic thoughts and eventually replace them with more adaptive, healthy thinking patterns.

 Where to go